-The table to subsection S18-9(3) lists those substances, including enzymes derived from particular sources, which are permitted to be used as processing aids for specific technological purposes in relation to the food specified in that table for that substance.
-If no food is specified in the table for the substance, that substance can be used in any food.
+The table to subsection S18-9(3) lists those substances, including enzymes derived from particular sources, that are permitted to be used as processing aids for specific technological purposes in relation to:

+- if a food is specified-that food, or - if no food is specified- any food.

-Additionally, paragraph 1.3.3-11(c) specifies that the substance may only be used as a processing aid if it is not present in the food at greater than the maximum permitted level for that substance indicated in in a row in the table to section S18-9.
+Additionally, paragraph 1.3.3-11(c) specifies that the substance may only be used as a processing aid if it is not present in the food at greater than the maximum permitted level for that substance indicated in a row in the table to section S18-9.